Sawgrass Mills: Overview

 The mall is named after saw grass, Cladium mariscus subsp. jamaicense, a very common plant in the Everglades.
-The mall's west Broward location was part of the Everglades before human development, and is less than a mile from the extent of the Everglades that is still present (just beyond the nearby State Road 869).
+The mall's west Broward location was part of the Everglades before human development, and is less than a mile from the extent of the Everglades that is still present (just beyond the nearby Sawgrass Expressway/State Road 869).

 History

 The Phase I mall was dedicated in two stages.
 The first opened October 4, 1990 with the BrandSmart USA/Sears Outlet wing at the eastern end, extending past the Garden Food Court (next to Bealls, previously the Hurricane Food Court), to the Books-A-Million store at the western end of the mall.
 A second stage, dedicated November 15, 1990, extended the mall westward of the Books-A-Million store, past the second food court, the Market Food Court (next to Dick's Sporting Goods, previously the Sports Food Court) to the Marshalls/Spiegel Outlet (now Neiman Marcus Last Call Clearance Center) wing.
 Cobb Theatres (became Regal Cinemas in 1997) built an 18-screen cinema located at the Northeast corner of the mall, opening in December 1991.
-A Target Greatland was added to the east wing of the mall, opening in March 1992.
+A Target Greatland was added to the east wing of the mall, opening in July 1992.
 It was expanded into a Super Target store in mid-2006.
 Phar-Mor was another early anchor to the mall.
 Sam's Club opened outside of the mall to customers in 1993.

 A Phase II addition, known as Veranda Main Street, opened November 14, 1995.
-It ran parallel to the middle mall corridor and contained T.J.
-Maxx, Service Merchandise and the first location of Last Call by Neiman Marcus.
-This section is currently anchored by T.J.
-Maxx (in the old Service Merchandise/American Signature Home space).
+It ran parallel to the middle mall corridor and contained TJ Maxx, Service Merchandise and the first location of Last Call by Neiman Marcus.
+This section is currently anchored by TJ Maxx (in the old Service Merchandise/American Signature Home space).
 This expansion was followed by The Oasis extension, opened April 15, 1999.
 It brought the mall out from near Burlington Coat Factory to Regal Cinemas (which was expanded to 23 screens).
 A parking garage was added in 2002 directly across the outside entrance to Burlington Coat Factory.
 Wannado City, an indoor amusement park with entry fee, opened in Spring 2004.

 The Colonnade Outlets at Sawgrass Mills opened in 2006, and was designed by BCT Design Group out of Baltimore.
 It is an outdoor outlet shopping plaza featuring outlets of more upscale brands such as St. John, Burberry, Coach, Michael Kors, Ralph Lauren, Kate Spade, and Tommy Bahama and restaurants such as Grand Lux Cafe, P. F. Chang's China Bistro, Villagio, and Zinburger.
 The Colonnade Outlets had expansions completed in 2009 and 2016 with the latest expansion featuring Tory Burch, John Varvartos, Giorgio Armani, Versace, Ted Baker, and Florida's first Matchbox restaurant.
 A new parking garage opened next to the Colonnade Outlets in 2016 to accommodate more mall visitors and a Seasons 52 restaurant opened in Spring 2019.
 In August 2019, Barneys New York announced that their location would close as part of plan to close fifteen locations nationwide due to bankruptcy, and AC Hotels by Marriott opened in 2020.